bnbsking/RAGENTools/README.md

     | Ours      | ✅ Call    | ✅ conn. & format | ✅ .get_price() | ✅ Server-side (strong) | ✅ |

     see implementation details of [Gemini](ragentools/api_calls/google_gemini.py) and [GPT](ragentools/api_calls/openai_gpt.py)
+    + Embedding API is also included which benefits for Async, Retry and price.

 2. **Agents** <br>
     + Based on **Extended LLM call** and **LangChain Runnable**, build complex agent by `LangGraph` efficiently.